Welcome!

 I grew up in Xi’an, a beautiful historic city in the northwest of China, and moved to Beijing with my family during middle school.
 My name in Chinese characters is 欧雨濛.

-*New AIM Research Community on Fourier restriction*!
+*AIM Research Community on Fourier restriction*!
 We recently created a Research Community on Fourier restriction conjecture and related problems, sponsored by the American Institute of Mathematics (AIM).
+I have stepped down from the organization team but the activities and fun continue.
 Feel free to check out the program website and fill out the application form if you are interested in joining.